Bassist/composer

 Beck.

-In 2014, Moxie continued its
+In 2014, Moxie

-tradition of a different iteration for each
+continued its tradition of a different

-performance, with returning members Amber Lamprecht, Brett Carson, Eli Wallace, Dax Compise, Jordan
+members Amber Lamprecht, Brett Carson, Eli

-members Theo Padouvas and Jon
+Marshall, and new members Theo Padouvas and

-Arkin, joining Noertker and Zamula
+Jon Arkin, joining Noertker and Zamula for

-for seven performances at the SIMM
+seven performances at the SIMM Series.

-Noertker began
+Noertker began working with

 The Obstreperous Doves

-performed at the 13th annual Outsound New Music
+performed at the 13th annual Outsound New

-Summit with members Nava Dunkelman, Christina
+Music Summit with members Nava

-Stanley, and Dave Mihaly joining Noertker and
+Dunkelman, Christina Stanley, and Dave Mihaly

-Karl Evangelista for an set of improvised music.
+set of improvised music.

 The Stackpole/Noertker duet